igor-olikh/adk-dev/HOWTO.md

 ## 1. Prerequisites

 - Python 3.11–3.13
-- Docker (Rancher or Colima), and at least 16 GB RAM, 8 CPU cores, 25 GB disk
+- Docker (Rancher or Colima), and at least 16GB RAM, 8 CPU cores, 25GB disk
 - Access to the `ibm-watsonx-orchestrate` Python package

 ## 2. Clone & Install